knightsUCF/SC/Notes.md

 9) Taken together, our analysis of DEGs between major cell types uncovers highly specific molecular identifiers, many of which are non-canonical and display temporal specificity.

-<h3> Summary Outline for "Myeloid analysis reveals temporal changes in macrophage and microglial subtypes" </h3>
+<h3> Summary for "Myeloid analysis reveals temporal changes in macrophage and microglial subtypes" </h3>

 1) To determine the heterogeneity within the myeloid population, clustering analysis was performed on myeloid cells and visualized on a separate UMAP (Fig. 2a, b), which revealed two large clusters corresponding to microglia and peripherally-derived myeloid cells as identified by annotated markers (Extended Data Fig. 3).